PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     Get the attribute names of a table

     :param str table: name of table
-    :returns: a dictionary mapping attribute names to type names
+    :returns: an ordered dictionary mapping attribute names to type names

 Given the name of a table, digs out the set of attribute names.

-Returns a dictionary of attribute names (the names are the keys, the values are the names of the attributes' types).

-If your Python version supports this, the dictionary will be an OrderedDictionary with the column names in the right order.
+Returns a read-only dictionary of attribute names (the names are the keys, the values are the names of the attributes' types) with the column names in the proper order if you iterate over it.

 By default, only a limited number of simple types will be returned.
 You can get the regular types after enabling this by calling the